-All you need for a Bodypump workout session is comfortable clothes, supportive trainers, a barbell with weight plates, a bench with risers or alternative you could use a step and of course a mat or a carpet would do if you are doing it at home.
+All you need for a Bodypump workout session is comfortable clothes, supportive trainers, a barbell with weight plates, a bench with risers or alternative you could use a deck and of course a mat or a carpet would do if you are doing it at home.
 Make sure you have a bottle of drink/water at hand too as you most likely would need it as a genuine thirst quencher or a cheeky excuse to catch your breath and maybe miss out on those last 3 reps that would have become your last moves EVER.
 Nobody said it was going to be easy but it’s totally worth it and what great music it is accompanied by , your body will keep moving when you feel like you have no fuel left in the tank.

 Body pump home workout routines

 If group exercise isn’t your cup of tea or due to recent worldwide events you wish to do a Bodypump workout from the comfort of your own home, you can do so with Less Mills on Demand service.
 Subscription will give you access to a large platform containing different level of difficulty workouts suitable for any level of fitness and goals.

 Bodypump can be streamed from your laptop , TV, mobile or tablet on both iOS and Android platforms.

 So no excuses are accepted when it comes to Bodypump, do it with your gym buddies and keep inspiring each other, or exercise in solitude and have yourself as your main competitor, and become a better version of yourself.